paulzmuda/serverless-oauth2/README.md

 This example is used with the Constant Contact v3 API.
 Their server-flow still requires a client to approve and receive the first set of tokens.
 There is an additional Lambda API Server in this repository to facilitate that.
 Once you have the first access token / refresh token your Lambda function should be self-sufficient for automation.
 I decided to open this repo to the public when I was struggling to find an existing example using this flow.

 `sam local start-api`\
-`sam local invoke getUserPrivileges --event events/event-get-user-privileges.json`
+`sam local invoke getUserPrivileges --event events/event-get-user-privileges.json --profile YOUR_LOCAL_AWS_CLI_PROFILE`

 ## Prerequisites
 - AWS CLI